Ghost Hunting Equipment – What you need to know before you buy

 8.)
 My personal favorite…a durable body.
 You will drop the recorder at some point, a strong body case is critical.

-So, with these two items in hand, along with a camera (hey most cell phones have great cameras!) you’re ready to venture into the unknown.
-Good luck and be sure to come to our website www.spirithuntersintl.com or our Facebook page at https://www.facebook.com/spirithuntersintl/ and tell us all about it!
+So, with these two items in hand, along with a camera (hey most cell phones have great cameras!) you’re ready to venture into the world of ghost hunting.
+Good luck!